Oklahoma State Cowboys wrestling: John Smith era (1991–2024)

 John Smith took over the Cowboy wrestling program in the wake of NCAA sanctions and probation left over from previous head coach Joe Seay.
 Smith's first season saw the Cowboys take second at the NCAA Championship, but his second season was crippled by the probation.
 The Pokes went 4–7 and were banned from post-season competition.
 But the next season, the Cowboys were back, as top wrestlers who had taken a redshirt year during the probation were back on the mat.
 Oklahoma State would boast a 13–1 regular season record and go on win the 30th national championship in program history at the 1994 NCAA Championship.
 The middle part of the 1990s, however, saw the program grow somewhat stagnant, at least by Oklahoma State wrestling standards.
 Cowboy wrestlers were still winning individual titles and claiming All-American honors while the team was still winning Big Eight and Big 12 Conference crowns, but their team showings at Nationals were somewhat disappointing.
 Between 1995 and 2002, the Cowboys placed no better than second and finished third three times.
 But in 2003, Oklahoma State would return to the top once again, winning the Big 12 tournament and NCAA national title and sporting a 17–0 record.
 It would be the first of four consecutive national championships in 2003, 2004, 2005 and 2006, firmly reestablishing Oklahoma State's dominance in the wrestling world.
 The Cowboys were at their peak from 2003 to 2006, when they sported a combined record of 55–2.
 Smith would end his coaching career with five national championships and 490 dual wins at Oklahoma State, the most dual wins ever in school history.

 David Taylor era (2024–present)

 David Taylor took over as coach for the 2024–25 season, marking his first year coaching at any level.
 Under his leadership, the Cowboys secured a 13–1 dual meet record, clinched the Big 12 Conference title with one Big 12 individual champion, and finished 3rd at the NCAA Championship with six All-Americans and two individual national champions.
+Oklahoma State would follow with a 15–1 regular season in 2025–26, highlighted by a 32–11 victory over Iowa, snapping a six match losing streak.
+After repeating as Big 12 Conference champions, the Cowboys finished 2nd at the NCAA Championship with eight All-Americans and three individual national champions, becoming the first team in history to record three freshman champions in one year.